bigmlcom/python/docs/local_resources.rst

 Local batch predictions
 -----------------------

-As explained in the ``101s`` provided in the `Quick Start<#quick_start>`_ section, batch predictions for a list of inputs can be obtained by iterating the single predictions discussed in each different local model.
-However, we've also provided a homogeneous ``batch_prediction`` method in the following local objects:
+As explained in the ``101s`` provided in the
+`Quick Start <index.html#quick-start>`_ section, batch predictions for a list of inputs can be obtained by iterating the single predictions discussed in each different local model.
+However, we've also provided a homogeneous ``batch_predict`` method in the following local objects:

 - SupervisedModel
 - Anomaly